So, you are moving to the US and you need some heads up of the cultural differences? You are in the right place, so read on!

 Informality vs. formality

-In the US it is extremely important to extend the same courtesies and respect to all individuals, regardless of their race, gender, national origin etc. The idea rests in one of the founding US values that all people are created equal.
-The style of communication in US tends to be informal and it is more casual than in many other countries, reinforcing feelings of equality.
-So, it doesn’t matter if someone is older than you, has more money, comes from better neighborhood, you are regarded as equal.
-This applied to both college and non college activities.
+In the US it is extremely important to extend the same courtesies and respect to all individuals, regardless of their race, gender, national origin, etc. The idea rests in one of the founding US values that all people are created equal.
+The style of communication in the US tends to be informal and it is more casual than in many other countries, reinforcing feelings of equality.
+So, it doesn’t matter if someone is older than you, has more money, comes from a better neighborhood, you are regarded as equal.
+This applied to both college and noncollege activities.

 Individual vs. group

 People in the US tend to be very friendly on a casual basis and they are open to interactions, but usually, that is limited to a certain type of friendships.
 That type is a niche friendship.
 You may wonder how do these friendships come to be?
 Well, let’s say you have tennis practices twice a week and you always see a guy you know from your neighborhood.
 You will get into a light conversation so next time you go to your tennis practice you don’t go by yourself.
 This kind of niche friendships usually doesn’t become anything more than a casual, shallow relationship based on mutual interest.
 This isn’t necessarily bad, neither it means that you won’t find true friends in the US.
 It is simply one more cultural difference.
 Also, it doesn’t matter how close you think you are with some of your American friends, they usually won’t call you to their homes.
 The best advice here is to actually join some student organizations or a club where you can find people who share the same interest as you.
 It will certainly make gaining new friendships easier.

 This is also a result of individualistic philosophy.
 While Europeans focus more on group welfare, Americans tend to pay more attention to their own welfare.